dltuananh123/Resort-Quote-Generator/MAINTENANCE.md

 This component:

-- Allows users to switch between English and Vietnamese languages
+- Allows users to switch between English, Vietnamese, and Chinese languages
 - Displays SVG flag icons for each language option
 - Persists language selection in localStorage